-Professor Anne Chang is an established leading researcher with international recognition in cough, bronchiectasis and evidence based medicine (EBM) related to paediatric respiratory medicine.
+Professor Anne Chang AM is an established leading researcher with international recognition in cough, bronchiectasis and evidence-based medicine (EBM) related to paediatric respiratory medicine.
 She has helped develop and apply EBM for respiratory illnesses nationally and internationally.
 She is the editor of two EBM series, one on respiratory medicine and the other on Indigenous health.

 Professor Chang is also responsible for changing paradigms in the investigation and management of paediatric cough leading to earlier diagnosis of bronchiectasis, describing a pre-bronchiectasis condition (PBB), the inclusion of respiratory symptoms in primary care child assessments (Northern Territory and Queensland) and the establishment of the first international Indigenous collaborative respiratory study.

 - PneuMatters Study: Preventing early-onset pneumonia in children through maternal immunisation: a multi-centre randomised control trial (RCT)

 - PARROT: Prophylactic antibiotics to prevent recurrent lower respiratory tract infections in children with neurological

 - REPEAT: Improving outcomes of children and young adults with primary ciliary dyskinesia: a multi-centre, double-blind, double dummy, 2x2 factorial, randomised controlled trial (RCT).